Hybrid (British band): 2002–2004: Morning Sci-Fi

 We've been listening to absolutely anything other than dance music.
 I suppose that is because dance music is so ingrained into what we do naturally.
 We've been listening to stuff like Doves, Radiohead, Soulwax, New Order, and lots of jangly indie guitar bands and classical music, particularly the work of Arvo Pärt and Alexander Gretchaninov.

 Three singles were released from Morning Sci-Fi.
 These were "True to Form", "Higher Than a Skyscraper" and "I'm Still Awake".

 In 2004, Hybrid were invited by noted Hollywood film composer Harry Gregson-Williams to work on the soundtrack for the film Man on Fire.
-The film marked not only Hybrid's first foray into film music, but also the duo's first collaboration with Harry Gregson-Williams, who continuously invited them to work on the soundtrack for movies like The Chronicles of Narnia: Prince Caspian, X-Men Origins: Wolverine and Total Recall.
-This also marked the first collaboration with the late film director Tony Scott.
-A collaboration which continued throughout the remainder of his career, until his death in 2012.
+The film marked not only Hybrid's first foray into film music, but also the duo's first collaboration with Harry Gregson-Williams, who also invited them to work on the soundtrack for movies like The Chronicles of Narnia: Prince Caspian, X-Men Origins: Wolverine and Total Recall.
+This also marked their first collaboration with film director Tony Scott, which continued throughout the remainder of his career, until his death in 2012.